 One of the natural ways of measuring sizes of sets in the complex plane is through their capacity, which is roughly the total amount of charge a set can hold while keeping its energy.
 In the context of Harmonic Analysis, the solution of the Dirichlet Problem on a domain is tied to the capacity of the boundary of this domain.
 In Approximation Theory, convergence of rational approximants can be ensured except for sets of zero capacity.
 In Geometric Function Theory, the capacity of a compact domain is connected with the uniformization map of it.
 In orthogonal polynomials' theory, their zero distributions are computed through sets of minimal capacity.
 These and many other connections are discussed for instance in \cite{Stahl1986, Rakhmanov2012, Martinez-FinkelshteinRakhmanov2016}.

-A classical problem in Geometric Function Theory, known as the Pólya-Chebotarev Problem, asks for finding a compact and connected set of minimal capacity that contains a given finite collection of points $\Ccal\subset\C$ \cite{Polya29, OrtegaCerda2010}.
-In terms of the closely related notion of logarithmic energy, the Pólya-Chebotarev Problem may be phrased as the question of finding a compact and connected set $K_*\subset \C$ containing $\Ccal$, and for which the max-min (or sup-inf) problem
+A classical problem in Geometric Function Theory, known as the Pólya-Tchebotarev Problem, asks for finding a compact and connected set of minimal capacity that contains a given finite collection of points $\Ccal\subset\C$ \cite{Polya29, OrtegaCerda2010}.
+In terms of the closely related notion of logarithmic energy, the Pólya-Tchebotarev Problem may be phrased as the question of finding a compact and connected set $K_*\subset \C$ containing $\Ccal$, and for which the max-min (or sup-inf) problem

 is attained precisely at $K=K_*$, where in the above and in what follows $\mu$ always denotes a probability measure.